Book Your Stay

 It doesn’t get much better than a round of golf with Dad and an ocean view.
 Book a morning tee time at River Ridge Golf Club where you’ll find two 18-hole courses and killer views.
 Up for some multi-generational play?
 The whole family will feel like they’re on top of the world at the Vineyard Course, a beginner-friendly setup with 360-views of the ocean and nearby Santa Clara River.
 The Victoria Lakes Course is all about strategy with a par-five hole right off the bat that has lakes straddling both sides.

 2077 N. Oxnard Blvd., Oxnard

-Calling all seafood lovers!
-After a day on the links, head just a mile or so up the road for some finger-licking seafood at Hook, Line & Sinker.
-This casual, family-friendly restaurant serves fresh fish served fried, hot off the griddle, or in sandwiches, as well as to-die-for chowder, clams, and more.
-The retro vibe and ocean-inspired decor will make for some fun conversation while chowing down on your meal indoors or on the patio.
-It’s a sizzling seafood cookout without any of the work!
+After time on the links, head just a mile or so up the road for some fresh local catch at Hook, Line & Sinker.
+This casual, family-friendly restaurant and fish market serves fresh fish served fried, hot off the griddle or in sandwiches.
+The chowder is renowned as are the oysters on the half shell.
+The retro, cookout vibe and ocean-inspired decor sets a great backdrop for chowing down on seriously good seafood.

 550 E. Surfside Drive, Port Hueneme